 Data Time-step.
 Other time steps like sub-hourly or daily are also admitted in PVsyst.
 Although importing such files is not so direct, it is possible through "Databases" - "Import ASCII meteo file”.
 A dialog named "Conversion of ASCII meteo sub-hourly files” will be opened showing other customizable importing options.
 This option is also suitable when using older data formats which are not supported anymore.

 Data format.
 Although recent versions of PVsyst 6 support Solargis csv hourly format, some older versions of PVsyst only accept data in “PVsyst Standard Format”, which can be chosen from the drop-down box when importing data.
 Solargis also supports this format for such cases when last versions of PVsyst are not available.

 The clearness index.
-Some sites especially in tropical climate have a very high DIF which is out of PVsyst internal default limits.
-Therefore, PVsyst will show this type of notification:
+Some sites especially in tropical climate have a very high DIF or Clearness Index which are out of PVsyst internal default limits.
+Therefore, PVsyst will show these types of notifications:

 The Clearness index of the best clear days is very low with respect to the clear day model.
 Check the values with the "Best clear day Ktcc" graph.

 This value of global irradiation corresponds to an unrealistic clearness index Kt.

 In such cases, you need to adjust internal PVsyst limits to make it work (Main window / Preferences / Edit hidden parameters / Category Miscellaneous: Meteo, Simulation, Upper limit for monthly Clearness Index Kt).
 If needed, you can also adjust the Lower limit for DIF.